Understanding Technology and Cybersecurity Due Diligence

 IP Validation: Who Really Owns the Code?

-All developers (in-house or outsourced) have assigned rights to the company
+All developers (in-house or outsourced) have assigned rights to the company.

-Open-source components are used in compliance with licenses
+Open-source components are used in compliance with licenses.

-Patents, trademarks, and copyrights are registered and properly maintained
+Patents, trademarks, and copyrights are registered and properly maintained.

-Watch out for: code created by freelancers or contractors without signed IP transfer agreements.
+Watch out for: Code created by freelancers or contractors without signed IP transfer agreements.

 Evaluating System Scalability

 If you’re buying a company to scale it, the underlying tech must be ready to grow with you.
+Consider these questions:

 Can the current system handle increased user loads?